DavideScassola/neural-networks-phd-exam/README.md

 # neural-networks-phd-exam

-Final project for the neural networks PhD course
+Final project for the *Theory of Neural Networks* PhD course